 A key to China Australia business success is understanding how the Chinese consumer operates, especially the importance of research prior to making a purchase decision.
 Consumers can spend around 6 hours per day researching via their mobile phones prior to deciding.
 Australia needs to get real information out to consumers to educate them about quality products, not just produce shiny brochures.

 It’s vital to have someone with experience to tap into the market, and build networks.
-With the China e-commerce market changing rapidly, it’s essential to understand what is happening.
+With the China e-commerce market changing rapidly, it’s essential to understand what is happening and how the behaviour of Chinese online shoppers evolves.

 While the pace of the market is incredibly fast, becoming established within it is not something that can be rushed.
 China is a market built on long term relationships and partnerships.
 Australian businesses that invest time into understanding the market and building trust will be well able to capitalise on the many opportunities awaiting them in China.